fereshteh-ahmadnezhad/today-i-learned/toefl/writing.md

 4. I totally ignored the fact that the man in the movie was a **contrived character** and not a real one.
 5. Stop watching **purposeless genres**; therefore, meaningless genres cannot unfavorably influence your life.

+## Topic: Is it better for children to choose jobs that are similar to their parents' jobs than to choose jobs that are very different from their parents' jobs
+1. Alike:
+   1. Their jobs define their social and financial status.
+   2. Therefore, choosing a career path has become **more important than ever**.
+   3. Therefore, choosing a **career path** has become **ever more important**.
+   4. They know what lies ahead of them.
+   5. This will give them a better starting point to build on.

 # Sentences & Expressions:
 1. This would help them to earn a **superb** profit
 2. The more something is mined/produced, the more its **supply**.
 3. Some may **shortsightedly** think that people have already **reached the pinnacle** of the quality of their lives
 4. Nowadays, children are easily **surrendering to slightly tough/challenging circumstances**, which should **be dealt with**.
 5. The price of oil went **sky-high** when war broke out.